Mahatma Gandhi

 CEO’s | Actors | Politicians | Sports Stars

-Born as Mohandas Karamchand Gandhi on the 2nd of October, 1869, this iconic figure heralded from the coastal town of Porbandar, situated on the Kathiawar Peninsula in the British Raj.
+MK Gandhi, known as Mohandas Karamchand Gandhi was born on the 2nd of October, 1869.
+The iconic figure heralded from the coastal town of Porbandar, situated on the Kathiawar Peninsula in the British Raj.
 He was born into a Gujarati Hindu Modh Bania family with a strong political background, with his father, Karamchand Uttamchand Gandhi, serving as the chief minister of Porbandar state.
-Even as a child, Gandhi displayed an unquenchable curiosity, endlessly roaming and playing, much like “restless mercury.”
+Even as a child, MK Gandhi displayed an unquenchable curiosity, endlessly roaming and playing, much like “restless mercury.”
 His early life was greatly influenced by Indian classics, leaving a permanent imprint on his mind, steering him towards values of truth and love.

 Personal Life